A Few Words | Diary Of The Day

 Things said are not hard facts, they are opinions and observations.

 No one is a professionally trained cultural anthropologist or seasoned journalist.
 But as people, we all should join together to discuss these issues that so deeply influence our reality.
 I know these external beauty standards have deeply affected my life.
-The only therapy I know for it is to simply delve into the sensations and discomfort, and see what magic arises from the vulnerability.
+The only therapy I know for it is to simply delve into the sensations and discomfort, and see what arises from the vulnerability.